Tyis201/Journal/README.md

 Operators: a character, or characters, that determine what action is to be performed or considered Logical Operators: a symbol or word used to connect two or more expressions Arithmetic Operators: perform addition, subtraction, multiplication, division, exponentiation, and modulus operations.
+While Loop: a while loop is a control flow statement that allows code to be executed repeatedly based on a given Boolean condition. for loop:is a control flow statement for specifying iteration, which allows code to be executed repeatedly.